 An effective option is a water heater insulation blanket.
 Here is a good one that you can buy on Amazon.

-If you do decide to go with reflective insulation, make sure you install it to ensure proper installation and maximum effectiveness.
+If you do decide to go with reflective insulation, make sure you use the proper installation method to achieve maximum effectiveness.

 Heating Outside Water Storage Tanks

 Adding heat sources to your water storage container is a crucial step in preventing water from freezing during the cold winter months.
 Here are two popular methods for adding heat to your container:

 Tank heaters are a popular choice for keeping water storage containers warm.
 These heaters are designed to be placed directly in the water and can heat the water to a specific temperature.
 Tank heaters come in different sizes and shapes to fit a variety of container sizes and shapes.
 It’s important to choose a tank heater that is the right size for your container and has the appropriate power source (e.g. electric, propane, etc.) for your needs.

 One highly recommended tank heater is the HiTauing Aquarium Heater (see above picture).
 This heater features rapid heating, two temperature control systems, intelligent water sensors and over-temperature protection, and an explosion-proof quartz glass design.
 It seems to work great and comes in 5 different sizes depending on the size of your water tank.
 Check the price of this heater on Amazon!

 Floating deicers are another effective method for adding heat to your water storage container.
 These deicers float on the surface of the water and use electricity to prevent ice from forming.
 Floating deicers are typically less expensive than tank heaters and are easy to install.

 One recommended floating deicer is the K&H Pet Products Thermo-Pond Floating De-Icer.
 This deicer is designed for small to medium-sized containers and is energy-efficient, using only 100 watts of power.
 It features a durable design and a thermostat that maintains a consistent water temperature.